 Said Colum Lundt, Chief Revenue Officer at Sandler Training, “We encourage teams to use conversational intelligence platforms to analyze calls, and then use that data to facilitate role-plays and call reviews.”

-Additionally, sales enablement platforms should have dedicated sales coaching functionality that allow you to have a 360-degree view of each rep’s performance with engagement kits and tips at the ready when they need them.
+Along with conversational intelligence, teams should use sales enablement platforms that have dedicated sales coaching functionality.
+That allows you to have a 360-degree view of each rep’s performance and team performance with engagement kits and tips at the ready when they need them.
 Just as a rep may use a sales enablement tool to find the best content for a buyer, a sales coach should also be empowered to quickly discover relevant content — such as calling recordings of sales conversations or playbooks — and effectively engage reps.

 Plan and Prep, then Prep and Plan Some More